Burrell Collection, Scotland Travel Guide

 Reach us any time of the day in just a few seconds

-The Burrell Collection commands attention in the heart of Glasgow.
-With a rating of 4.7 out of 5 stars from 1,800 visitors, this travelers’ hotspot is truly a worthwhile site in the country.
+Burrell Collection commands attention in the heart of Glasgow, and it’s no surprise that this irresistible attraction is a highlight of many top-rated tours in Glasgow.
+With a rating of 4.7 out of 5 stars from 1,800 visitors, this travelers’ hotspot is truly stands out as a worthwhile site in the country.

-Ensure your trip in Scotland is unforgettable by including a visit to the popular The Burrell Collection, renowned as one of the best attractions in Glasgow.
+Ensure your trip in Scotland is unforgettable by including a visit to the popular Burrell Collection.
+The museum offers facilities that include accessible toilet and Changing Places toilet.

 History of The Burrell Collection